 About The Climb

-Both approach routes to Mera conclude at Khote.
-The first of three settlements prior to reaching Mera Glacier, Khote (3,550m), Tangnag (4,360m) and Khare (5,100m) are connected by a series of well-defined paths and requires a considerable amount of ascending.
+Both approach routes conclude at Khote (3550m) - the first of three settlements [Khote (3550m), Tangnag (4360m) and Khare (5100m)] - before reaching Mera Glacier.
+The three settlements are connected by a series of well-defined paths and requires a considerable amount of ascending.

-From the last settlement at Khare (5100m), is the high camp (5800m) located, on a rocky terrain, behind a large vertical rock.
+Above the last settlement at Khare (5100m), is the high camp (5800m) located, on a rocky terrain, behind a large vertical rock.
 From Khare , it takes around 1 - 2 hours of uphill walking to reach the edge of Mera Glacier.
-Once on the snow and ice, crampons and walking ice axes will be required.
-The first section of the glacier is flat and rapid progress can be made to Mera La, if well acclimatized.
+Once on glacier, crampons and walking ice axes will be required.
+The first section of the glacier is flat and rapid progress (1-2 hours) can be made to Mera La (5400m), if well acclimatized.
 The walk across the glacier is outstanding, with breathtaking views of the Himalaya mountain ranges and towering peaks.
 From Mera La, continue on easy graded snow slopes, between the moraine and the glacier to the high camp.
 There is an area of crevasses between Mera La and the high camp.

 With weather permitting, most teams depart for the summit between 2am to 4am.
 We attempt to reach the peak via the northern route above the wide glacier, flanked by 2 ridges.
-Although the route to summit is never steep, the persistent incline has only a few flat sections to rest.
+Although the route to summit is not steep, the persistent incline on the snow terrain has only a few flat sections to rest.
 The route swings to the east of the left hand ridge before turning back towards the main summit ridge.
-The final stretch leading to the summit will involve a 30 metre ascent of a 60° snow dome using fixed rope and ascender.
-Starting the summit bid from High Camp instead of Mera La increases the odds of reaching the top before the clouds roll in.
+The final stretch leading to the summit involves a 30m ascent of a 60 degree snow dome using fixed rope and ascender.
 The view from the summit of Mera Peak is fantastic; it is one of the finest in the Himalayan region with five 8,000m peaks visible in range; Mount Everest, Lhotse, Cho Oyu, Makalu and Kangchenjunga.

 There are four main seasons in Nepal.
 The best seasons to visit Nepal are spring, autumn and winter.
 Trekkers can trek from March to early June in spring.
 The next trekking season starts in mid-September and goes up till March.
 During this period, the visibility is good and it does not rain usually.
 You can get excellent views of landscapes and mountain ranges in this season.
 After November the temperature in higher altitudes becomes very low and snowfall starts